St. Gerassimos (Deir Hijla)

 Another interesting stone is used as a pot holder:

 A statue of a lion stands near the entrance.
-The lion is associated with the story of St. Gerassimos encounter with the lion.
+The lion is associated with the traditional story of St. Gerassimos encountering with the lion.

 (d) Internal Yard